plemaillet/read_spectral_data/README.md

 	<img width="448" height="336" src="errorbar_T.png" />
 </p>

 The color of these plots can follow the color order from Matlab or the sRGB color computed from the data.
-The CIEXYZ, CIELAB and sRGB data can be viusualized using a 3D scatter plot:
+The CIEXYZ, CIEL\*a\*b\* and sRGB data can be viusualized using a 3D scatter plot with the color of the datapoint following the sRGB coordinates:

  <p float="middle">
 	<img width="448" height="336" src="scatter3_XYZ.png" />